 Once it has been determined the applicant must return funds to the CDBG-MIT grant fund, the applicant must repay their funds in a timely manner.
-All repayments shall be expected to be repaid in full as one lump sum amount.
-The Program will review any applicant claims of financial hardship and may make limited accommodations in some cases.
-All funds recovered because of this policy will be tracked in the Disaster Recovery Grant Reporting system (DRGR) and returned to the CDBG-MIT account or U.S. Treasury if the CDBG-MIT grant has been closed out.
+All repayments shall be made in full as one lump sum amount.
+All funds recovered under this policy will be tracked in the Yardi Voyager system (Yardi) and returned to the CDBG-MIT account or U.S. Treasury if the CDBG-MIT grant has been closed out.